Homepage > Blank IRS 14039 Template

 Other

-4. The taxpayer is unable to complete this form and I am the appointed conservator or have Power of Attorney/Declaration of Representative authorization per IRS Form 2848
+4. The taxpayer is unable to complete this form and I am the appointed conservator, or I have been authorized to act on behalf of the taxpayer per Form 2848, Power of Attorney and Declaration of Representative

-Attach a copy of documentation showing your appointment as conservator or POA authorization.
+Attach a copy of documentation showing your appointment as conservator or Power of Attorney authorization.

 If you have an IRS issued Centralized Authorization File (CAF) number, enter the nine-digit number:

-5. The person is my dependent child or my dependent relative
+5. The person listed above is my dependent child or my dependent relative

 By checking this box and signing below you are indicating that you are an authorized representative, as parent, guardian or legal guardian, to file a legal document on the dependent’s behalf.